 SABR Analytics Conference Research Awards

-The SABR Analytics Conference Research Awards, created in 2013, recognizes baseball researchers who have completed the best work of original analysis or commentary during the preceding calendar year in the following categories:
+The SABR Analytics Conference Research Awards recognize baseball researchers who have completed the best work of original analysis or commentary during the preceding calendar year in the following categories:

 - Contemporary Baseball Analysis: Honoring the best analysis focusing on a subject related to the modern game(s), team(s) or player(s).